alexieyizhe/uni-notes/2B/CS 241/Notes/2019-01-22-assembler.md

 # The Assembler

-Our goal is to convert assembly code (our MIPS language instructions) into machine code (binary ones and zeroes).
+Our goal is to convert assembly code (our MIPS language instructions) into machine code (binary 1'S and 2's).
 The translation process between these two involves phases:

 1. **Analysis:** Understand what is meant by the input source.
 2. **Synthesis:** Output the equivalent target code in the new format.